The Bard Fest Production Team

 Jonathen "JB" Scoble - Associate Producer Jonathan is thrilled to be a part of the leadership team for Bard Fest.
 Jonathan is a local actor from Carmel, playing a wide variety of characters on stage, in addition to his growing offstage interest designing and building sets.
 Some of his onstage credits include Stanley Kowalski in Streetcar Named Desire, Man #1 in the four-person musical I Love You, You’re Perfect, Now Change, Gomez in The Addams Family Musical, Frank in Footlite Musical’s premier of Priscilla, Queen of the Desert, and Dewey in Legally Blonde the Musical.
 He brings to the team considerable administrative and financial management skills and is excited to put them to work to help the festival grow to new heights.

 Glenn L. Dobbs - Executive Producer Glenn serves as Executive Producer and the Artistic Director of Bard Fest.
-Glenn founded Bard Fest six years ago.
+Glenn founded Bard Fest almost a decade ago.
 His previous theatrical credits include Henry V, Hamlet, Richard III, Much Ado About Nothing, Romeo and Juliet, As You Like it, Twelfth Night, Macbeth, Who's Afraid of Virginia Woolf?, The Elephant Man, The Shadow Box, A Midsummer Night's Dream, Into the Woods, Proof, The Sound of Music, Medea, The Complete Works of William Shakespeare - Abridged, and many others.
 He wants to thank Andy, Mel, Susan, Linda, Jennifer, Fred, Paul, and many others who have been with him from the beginning.
 And especially his long suffering "Trophy Wife" Colleen who has endured this 'hobby' of his for far to long.